magore/hp85disk/README.md

   * *make install*
     * Installs lif and mkcfg tools

 ### Compile and updating Firmware - assumes you have compiletools installed
-  * Note: you can override make built into programmer and port settings - see Makefile notes
+  * Note: in the steps below you can override defaults
     * You just tack on settings like this to the end of the make command line
       * AVRDUDE_ISP=avrisp AVRDUDE_PORT=/dev/ttyS3 PORT=/dev/ttyS3
       * AVRDUDE_ISP=avrisp AVRDUDE_PORT=/dev/ttyS3 PORT=/dev/ttyS3